Moises2121/moises2121.github.io/SoftwareEngineering.md

 # Enhancement Steps
 <h3 style="color:#0969da;">Fixing the data layer by updating DAO queries</h3>
 <div style="text-align: justify;">
 <p>The data layer needed to be corrected first.
-By creating data/local package and implementing WeightEntry as the entity, WeightDao for SQL queries , an AppDB for the database, I established a great foundation.
-After introducing WeightRepository and UserRepository as the single source of truth the UI of the application already improved as it was easier to maintain with a clear separation of my concerns for the data layer.</p>
+By creating data/local package and implementing WeightEntry as the entity, WeightDao for SQL queries, AppDB for the database, I established a great foundation.
+Introducing WeightRepository and UserRepository as the single source of truth the UI of the application already improved as it was easier to maintain with a clear separation of my concerns for the data layer:</p>
 <br>
 </div>
 <p align="center">